ddavis1223/Election-Analysis/README.md

 ![Election_Results](Resources/Election_Results.png)

 ## Summary
-This content can be involved for certain adjustments for any political race to state how an individual decided on the breakdown of the points that they thought often about and we can likewise remember the demographics of the individuals for the region.
+This script can be used with some modifications for any political race to display the candidate's viewpoints that determine the winner of that particular county.
+It can also be used to showcase the demographics of the individuals within the region.